Statistical Data Analysis Techniques with Real-World Examples

 Retail: Demand Forecasting for Inventory Management

 Predicting the demand is critical for maintaining optimal inventory levels.
-Statistical models can analyze past sales data, seasonality, and other factors to forecast future demand accurately, preventing both overstock and stockouts.
+Statistical models can analyse past sales data, seasonality, and other factors to forecast future demand accurately, preventing both overstock and stockouts.

-Leveraging statistical modelling to analyze user behaviour and preferences can be helpful for tech companies.
+Leveraging statistical modelling to analyse user behaviour and preferences can be helpful for tech companies.
 By understanding how users interact with a product, companies can make data-driven improvements, enhancing the overall user experience.

 Some of the prominent names in the business using Data Analytics are DeepMind, Tesla, Nintendo, HR Wallingford and more.